creativecollisionstech/pyjwt_utils/README.md

 Following are the claim attributes :

-iss: The issuer of the token
+* *iss*: The issuer of the token

-sub: The subject of the token
+* *sub*: The subject of the token

-aud: The audience of the token
+* *aud*: The audience of the token

-qsh: query string hash
+* *qsh*: query string hash

-exp: Token expiration time defined in Unix time
+* *exp*: Token expiration time defined in Unix time

-nbf: “Not before” time that identifies the time before which the JWT must not be accepted for processing
+* *nbf*: “Not before” time that identifies the time before which the JWT must not be accepted for processing

-iat: “Issued at” time, in Unix time, at which the token was issued
+* *iat*: “Issued at” time, in Unix time, at which the token was issued

-jti: JWT ID claim provides a unique identifier for the JWT
+* *jti*: JWT ID claim provides a unique identifier for the JWT

 #### Signature